Alessandro-Zunino/Focus-ISM/README.md

 ## Installation

-The libraries can be used simply by downloading and calling them in any Python script.
+The libraries can be used simply by downloading and importing them in any Python script.

-It requires the following Python packages
+They require the following Python packages

     numpy
 	scipy